Saily eSIM for Mexico

 What British travellers need to know

-You do not need a visa for a tourist visit to Mexico, but you will get a passport stamp specifying your permitted length of stay.
+You do not need a visa to visit Mexico as a tourist and will receive a passport stamp specifying your allowed stay duration.

-Your passport must be valid for the duration of your stay, and it is recommended to have at least 180 days' validity to cover the maximum tourist stay.
+Your passport must be valid for the duration of your stay, though the Mexican Embassy recommends at least 180 days validity.

-British nationals entering Mexico by land must complete an immigration form online before travel.
+British nationals entering Mexico by land must fill in an immigration form online before travel.

 Good to know: